 Shades State Park

-There are ten trails, all south of Sugar Creek.
+A substantial portion of the park lies north of Sugar Creek, but that area is undeveloped and off limits to visitors.
+No worries.
+There’s plenty to see on the south side, starting with the ten numbered trails.
 Many follow the same basic pattern – you’ll start by heading north on top of a ridge line toward Sugar Creek, then return along the bottom of a ravine.
-Some of these return legs are a real scramble over pools, mud, loose rock, and vegetation.
-Many will be unsafe during high water.
+Some of these return legs are a real scramble over pools, mud, loose rock, deadfalls, and vegetation.
+Some may even be unsafe during high water.

 Drooping Trillium.
 Click to enlarge

 Spring wildflower displays along some of the trails can be quite impressive.
 Keep an eye out for squirrel corn, Dutchman’s breeches, and most especially colonies of drooping trillium.

 Silver Cascades Falls.
 Click to enlarge

 Trail 1 is something like a squashed figure eight.
 It offers overlooks of Sugar Creek at Inspiration Point (observation platform) and Prospect Point.
 The eastern leg of the trail includes a long, steep staircase to Silver Cascade Falls, remarkable for the convex shape of the underlying rock.
 The return is through a striking canyon reminiscent of Turkey Run; it ends at the Devil’s Punchbowl.